-The day before a holiday isn’t often considered a holiday itself.
-But when it comes to Christmas and New Years, revelers seem determined to make the most of the celebrations.
+[Updated 10/26/22] The day before a holiday isn’t often considered a holiday itself.
+But when it comes to Christmas and New Year Traditions Around the World, revelers seem determined to make the most of the celebrations.

-When you look at Christmas traditions around the world, it seems as if one day just isn’t enough.
+When you look at Christmas traditions, it seems as if one day just isn’t enough.
 It’s almost as if we can’t bear to wait: We simply have to introduce “eve” celebrations!
 Isn’t that wonderful?

 The myriad Christmas Eve traditions around the world are both numerous and varied.